eriktorbjorn/minizork1-beta-renovated/README.md

   instead of leaving him in the same room.

 * The maximum score 287, not 350, as far as I can tell.
 Changed that so that the map will appear at the end.
-(Note that scoring is still a bit odd.
-The sword is condsidered a treasure while it's glowing, and since the cyclops room is right next to the living room you can easily get a point for putting the sword in the trophy case.)

 * A number of little bugs have been fixed where the game would print the wrong message, or even garbage.